Kalmykia: Emigration and culture

 The Kalmyks of Kyrgyzstan live primarily in the Karakol region of eastern Kyrgyzstan.
 They are referred to as Sart Kalmyks.
 The origin of this name is unknown.
 Likewise, it is not known when, why and from where this small group of Kalmyks migrated to eastern Kyrgyzstan.
 Due to their minority status, the Sart Kalmyks have adopted the Kyrgyz language and culture of the majority Kyrgyz population.
-As a result, nearly all now are Muslims.

-Although Sart Kalmyks are Muslims, Kalmyks elsewhere, by and large, remain faithful to the Gelugpa Order of Tibetan Buddhism.
+Although many Sart Kalmyks are Muslims, Kalmyks elsewhere, by and large, remain faithful to the Gelugpa Order of Tibetan Buddhism.
 In Kalmykia, for example, the Gelugpa Order with the assistance of the government has constructed numerous Buddhist temples.
 In addition, the Kalmyk people recognize Tenzin Gyatso, 14th Dalai Lama as their spiritual leader and Erdne Ombadykow, a Kalmyk American, as the supreme lama of the Kalmyk people.
 The Dalai Lama has visited Elista on a number of occasions.

 The Kalmyks have also established communities in the United States, primarily in Pennsylvania and New Jersey.
 The majority are descended from those Kalmyks who fled from Russia in late 1920 to France, Yugoslavia, Bulgaria, and, later, Germany.
 Many of those Kalmyks living in Germany at the end of World War II were eventually granted passage to the United States.

 As a consequence of their decades-long migration through Europe, many older Kalmyks are fluent in German, French, and Serbo-Croatian, in addition to Russian and their native Kalmyk language.
 There are several Kalmyk Buddhist temples in Monmouth County, New Jersey, where the vast majority of American Kalmyks reside, as well as a Tibetan Buddhist Learning Center and monastery in Washington Township, New Jersey.
 At one point during the 20th century, there was a Kalmyk Buddhist temple in Belgrade, Serbia.

 The word Kalmyk means 'those who remained'.
 Its origin is unknown but this name was known centuries before a large part of the Kalmyks moved back from the Volga River to Dzhungaria in the 18th century.

 There are three cultural subgroups within the Kalmyk nation: Turguts, Durbets (Durwets), and Buzavs (Oirats, who joined the Russian Cossacks), as well as some villages of Hoshouts and Zungars.
-The Durbets subgroup includes the Chonos tribe (literally meaning "a tribe of the wolf", also called "Shonos", "Chinos", "A-Shino", or "A-Chino"), which is considered to be one of the most ancient tribes in the world, dating back to the 6th to 11th century.
+The Durbets subgroup includes the Chonos tribe (literally meaning "a tribe of the wolf", also called "Shonos", "Chinos", "A-Shino", or "A-Chino").

 Kalmykia staged the 2006 World Chess Championship between Veselin Topalov and Vladimir Kramnik.

 Most of the Republic of Kalmykia lies in the Caspian Depression, a low-lying region down to 27 m below sea level.